wlsdn2749/wlsdn2749/README.md

 ### Using tools
-- Only Use Visual Studio Code
+- Visual Studio Code

 ### Goals
-- Be a Software Maestro in 2023
+- ~~Be a Software Maestro in 2023~~
-- Do an Ai intern at Smilegate.ai
+- ~~Do an Ai intern at Smilegate.ai~~
-- Make a Chatbot or anything related in ML
+- ~~Make a Chatbot or anything related in ML~~
+- Make a Puzzle game using Unity 3D
+- publishing a paper in 2023 HCLT
+- Do a game simulator developing intern in Smilegate Megaport, 2023 winter

 ### Works
 - Smilegate Winter Dev Camp 2th (2022.12 ~ 2023.2)